tarantool/tarantool/doc/sphinx/reference/tarantool.rst

 some questions about how the tarantool server was built, such as "what flags were used", or "what was the version of the compiler".
-Additionally one can see the uptime and the server version and the process id, but those information items are more commonly accessed with :func:`box.info`.
+Additionally one can see the uptime and the server version and the process id.
+Those information items can also be accessed with :func:`box.info` but use of the tarantool package is recommended.

     | EXAMPLE
     | :codenormal:`tarantool>` :codebold:`tarantool = require('tarantool')`